French anti-Southern sentiment during the Third Republic: Patriotism and military engagement

 The regions of the South exhibited a persistent aversion to the French state, which manifested in various forms of resistance, including reluctance to fulfill military obligations, evasion of taxation, and, on occasion, violent revolt.
 However, the defeat of 1870 left a profound impact, and individuals were sought to bear the brunt of the collective blame.
 In his 1871 work La Défense de Tarascon, Alphonse Daudet portrayed Southerners as both boastful and indifferent to the Franco-Prussian War of 1870.
 The generalization of Tarasconians to all Southerners was swiftly embraced in the context of the profound disappointment and resentment that accompanied the defeat.
 In his work De Profundis, a piece from his Songs of the Soldier, the poet Paul Déroulède portrays a Marseillais who chooses to maintain his tranquility rather than engage in combat.
 The text of this collection, which had a significant audience until 1914, significantly influenced the perception of Southerners as cowardly and unpatriotic.
 However, a comparative study of war efforts by French departments demonstrated no notable differences, and post-armistice mutinies also occurred in both the South and North of France.

 The 1907 winegrowers' revolt was distinguished by the mutiny of a portion of the 17th Infantry Regiment, comprising Southern soldiers, who were concerned about the fate of the inhabitants of Béziers.
-The military authority, in a scathing report, relied on stigmatizing ethnotypical fantasies to a significant extent.
+The military authority, in a scathing report, relied on stigmatizing ethnic stereotypes to a significant extent.
 Lieutenant-Colonel Émile Driant echoed these in his novel Robinsons sous-marins, which was very popular among conservative youth.
 The novel is built on an opposition between a devoted Breton and a repulsive, hateful, rebellious, and "internationalist" Provençal.

 Following the French army's initial setback in August 1914, during the Battle of Lorraine, Parisian senator Auguste Gervais, in an article published in Le Matin, as well as several other newspapers, attributed the defeat to the Provençals of the 15th Corps.
 However, historical analysis has shown that the defeat resulted from the inadequacy of the campaign plan and the doctrine of an all-out offensive.
 Two soldiers were executed in violation of the law.
 Notwithstanding the government's denials, the affair had a detrimental impact on the reputation of Southerners.
 On the front, Southern soldiers were held in low regard, perceived as cowardly, and subjected to harassment by soldiers and officers from the North.
 The appellation "Tartarin," for instance, was employed as an epithet directed at Southern combatants.
 In the context of the extensive demographic integration that the war engendered, the invocation of stereotypes imbued one's environment with meaning and reinforced one's sense of identity.
 In the face of pervasive prejudices, Southern soldiers from a particular region might attempt to deflect blame onto those from an alternative region within the South or disavow their affiliation with the South.